zgoda/brewlog/docs/source/index.rst

 What is (Z)Brew-log
 -------------------

-(Z)Brew-log is an application to manage, maintain and publish brew logs for homebrewers.
-This application is designed for Google AppEngine platform.
-Future versions might be runnable on any platform that supports Python WSGI standard.
+(Z)Brew-log is a web application to manage, maintain and publish brewing logs for homebrewers.
+It should be runnable on any platform that supports Python WSGI standard.
+Software stack is built upon Python based open source technologies - Flask microframework and SQLAlchemy.
+Application is designed to be easily deployable on cloud based services like OpenStack.

 Contents: